 The Russian bear dog is a guardian dog breed with a serious and protective temperament.
 The Caucasian Shepherd Dog is a strong-willed, loyal, fearless dog.
-This dog will fiercely protect whoever he believes is his family but will attack everyone else including friends of your children who may come to visit and play.
-This is not a breed for first-time owners.
+This dog will fiercely protect whoever he believes is his family but will attack everyone else, including friends of your children who may come to visit and play.
+He is not a breed for first-time owners.

 The Caucasian Shepherd’s original purpose was to protect livestock.
-The typical Caucasian Ovcharka is assertive, strong-willed and courageous.
+The typical Caucasian Ovcharka is assertive, strong-willed, and courageous.
 This intelligent dog has an independent nature, so you need to train him with patience, firmness, and consistency.
-This is not a dog for everyone.
-It requires an owner who knows how to display strong leadership and who is willing to spend a lot of time socializing and training.
+He is not a dog for everyone.
+It requires an owner who knows how to display strong leadership and is willing to spend a lot of time socializing and training.

-This dog should not be left alone with children, because if play becomes too rough, the Caucasian Ovtcharka my feel the need to protect your child, and may do it extensively.
+This dog should not be left alone with children because if play becomes too rough, the Caucasian Ovtcharka may feel the need to protect your child and may do it extensively.

-Caucasian Shepherd Dogs are an investment, but if you choose to get one, make sure that they are very active, and ensure to have them socialized early as a young pup.
-If you live on a farm or ranch, allow your pup to help you when it comes to tending to your animals, so they do not get bored.
-The Caucasian Shepherd should not be trusted with any small animals or young children, as they are incredibly powerful, and often do not know their own strength.
+Caucasian Shepherd Dogs are an investment, but if you choose to get one, make sure that they are very active and have them socialized early as a young pup.
+If you live on a farm or ranch, allow your pup to help you when it comes to tending to your animals so they do not get bored.
+The Caucasian Shepherd should not be trusted with small animals or young children, as they are incredibly powerful and often do not know their strength.

-The Russian bear Dog is an intelligent dog, but they can be strong-willed which is why their socialization and training must start as early as possible for them to understand.
+The Russian bear dog is intelligent, but they can be strong-willed, which is why their socialization and training must start as early as possible for them to understand.
 The Caucasian Mountain Dog may not be the best fit for an inexperienced dog owner.
-Starting all of the Caucasian Shepherd’s training, especially its socialization, from a very early age, is critical to its success.
+Starting all of the Caucasian Shepherd’s training, especially its socialization, is critical to its success from a very early age.
 They will not always follow orders or perform commands, and extensive patience is required.

 Health & problems

-Caucasian Shepherd Dog – very ancient and Unpretentious breed.
-As a rule, these dogs have an excellent appetite and they eat literally everything.
+Caucasian Shepherd Dog is a very ancient and Unpretentious breed.
+As a rule, these dogs have an excellent appetite, and they eat everything.
 To keep your Caucasian Mountain dog healthy and active correct feeding is necessary.

 How to take care?